-Dropping my bicing off, I grab my bag and make my way towards the revolving doors of WeWork, passing the chatting smokers lingering in the entrance.
-I can see the elevator doors slowly closing, so I dash past the front desk singing “holaaa” and lurch into the elevator to find two rapidly talking Italians and a fellow colleague on a segway.
+Dropping my bicing off, I grab my bag and make my way towards the revolving doors of WeWork facilities, (where Ubiqum’s coding bootcamp in Barcelona takes place).
+I pass the chatting smokers lingering in the entrance.
+The elevator doors are slowly closing, so I dash past the front desk singing “holaaa” and lurch into the elevator to find two rapidly talking Italians and a fellow colleague on a segway.
 Now to wait till summer till I get to the seventh floor, hopefully I’m not late for my morning stand-up meeting.

 “So how’s it going, everyone?
 What did you do yesterday?”, says Vasil, smiling with a cheerful glint in his eye.
 I always wonder how that man seems to be so jolly all the time… maybe it’s the beard.